akshayjshah/blog/posts/grpc-doesnt-need-trailers.md

 # gRPC Doesn't Need Trailers

-Among gRPC's many imperfections, none is worse than its reliance on HTTP trailers.
-Perversely, this seems to be the design decision that gRPC fans defend most eagerly.
-As an example, a former gRPC maintainer recently published
+Among gRPC's many imperfections, none is worse than its use of HTTP trailers.
-<em>[Why Does gRPC Insist on Trailers][nonsense]</em>.
-In it, he argues that
-trailers protect clients from abruptly dropped TCP connections and compensate for oddities in the binary encoding of Protocol Buffers.
+Perversely, gRPC fans seem eager to defend this mistake.
+As an example, a former gRPC maintainer recently published <em>[Why Does gRPC Insist on Trailers][nonsense]</em>.
+He argues that trailers protect clients from abruptly dropped TCP connections and compensate for oddities in the binary encoding of Protocol Buffers.
 Bluntly, both of these arguments are nonsense.

 **gRPC doesn't need HTTP trailers.** In this post, I'll explain: